vasilich-tregub/JXS_codec_pipeline/JXS_wavelet_transform/CREDIT.md

 # Credits
 ## Notice
-The JXS\_codec\_workflow is a derivative work and includes in their entirety the files from the ISO-IEC 21122 (5) software package individually specified in the projects of this solution.
+The JXS\_wavelet\_transform project is a derivative work and includes in their entirety the files from the ISO-IEC 21122 (5) software package.

 For the convinience of users, the following header from the files common.h, dwt.h, ids.h, and dwt.c used in this project